appcelerator-archive/ti.redlaser/documentation/index.md

 error messages indicating a problem with the license file, even though there is nothing wrong with the file or its placement.

+## Dependencies

+This module requires Release 2.1.3 or newer of the Titanium SDK.

+This module does not include support for the ARMv6 architecture on iOS.
+Refer to the Titanium Mobile 2.1.3.RC Release Notes for further details about ARMv6 support.

+## Getting Started

+View the Using Titanium Modules document for instructions on getting started with using this module in your application.

 ## Accessing the RedLaser Module

 To access this module from JavaScript, you would do the following: